Included in the Special Programs of Study section is information regarding the following:

 - Must be in good academic standing—requiring a minimum overall GPA of 2.0.

-- Must have established a major/concentration GPA of 2.0 or better to apply for an internship in a major/concentration area of study, with the exception of the Finance and International Business departments requiring a minimum overall GPA of 2.5.
+- Must have established a major/concentration GPA of 2.0 or better to apply for an internship in a major/concentration area of study, except for the Finance and International Business departments requiring a minimum overall GPA of 2.5.

 - Must have established a minor GPA of 2.0 or better to apply for an internship in a minor area of study.